pkafei/uport-project.github.io/README.md

 ```

+**Note:** Code highlighting is done with PrismJS.
+[Prism Themes](https://github.com/PrismJS/prism-themes) have been installed, and is utilized in `/src/layouts/index.jsx`

 ### Content configuration

 Our content is stored in remote repositories which are configured in a file called `repos.json`.
 In this file any repository that is configured will be cloned into the `/repos` folder.
 For convenience this folder has been added to `.gitingore`.